 This must have been a notorious one – well, it was dead when taking these pictures.
 I found it on the bathroom floor.
 For this, I used Diatomaceous Earth – and it’s evident that it worked.

 Definition: Adult bed bugs will measure about a quarter-inch (4 – 5mm) in length and are reddish-brown.
 They are flat to oval-shaped, depending on the amount of blood they’ve sucked.
 However, adult bed bugs and that makes just one-sixth of these bug’s population.

 Baby bed bugs: But, baby bed bugs will mainly be pale white and about a millimeter in millimeter at birth and will readily blend with the background.
 So, let’s get into the details.

 3. Massive Bed Bug Infestation on Sofa

-Bed bugs will hide in most types of furniture – particularly in their undersides, seams, and corners.
+Bed bugs will hide in most furniture types – particularly in their undersides, seams, and corners.
 The rule of thumb is that bed bugs will fit in any crack that can also take a credit card.
 Check the bugs below hanging on sofas!

 Rarely will bed bugs hide in vinyl, suede, or leather sofa or couch materials.
 So, if you sit on an infested chair or couch – it’s highly likely that you’ll carry the bed bugs to your home.

 So, you’re wondering, would keeping your very clean prevent a bed bug infestation?
-Well, not really, bed bugs will attack whether the place is dirty of clean.
+Well, not really; bed bugs will attack whether the place is dirty or clean.
 However, with a clean house, you’ll find it easy to spot any bed bugs lucking around.

 Exterminators recommend that you wash the bed sheets using hot water, avoid buying second-hand furniture, use a mattress cover, reduce room clutter, and inspect hotel rooms for bed bugs.

 4. Dead Bed Bugs, their Eggs, and Nymphs

 Some may include dead bed bugs or specks of blood.
 Have you found some dead bed bugs in your house? – Check the one below.